Ramesh-R05/cci-rss-service/README.md

 Exactly which mapping groups get applied to the results of a Solr query is determined in ```routes.json```.

 For each property to be mapped a configuration object must be specified.
-Valid configuration properties are as follows:
+Valid configuration settings are as follows:

 1. ```map```: (mapping directive) Will map to a single value.
 This is the most common type of mapping directive.
 The value of this property can be one of the following: